 Types of Coverage & Premiums

-- Accident-only – This type of coverage only covers accidents, including poisoning, being struck by a vehicle, or the ingestion of foreign objects, to name a few instances.
+- Accident-only – This type of coverage only covers accidents, including poisoning, being struck by a vehicle, or ingesting foreign objects, to name a few instances.

 - Accident and Illness – Coverage for accidents and most illnesses, except for pre-existing conditions.
 This is the most popular coverage option as it protects pet owners from the most unexpected medical expenses.

 To pick the best level of coverage, you need to think about what you and your Yorkie needs.
-Many companies offer the three policy types above, and some at different levels of each.
-For example, a company might provide three accident and illness option categories: silver, gold, and platinum.
 It’s essential to read the fine print to make sure you understand what you are signing up for in the contract.
 All companies and policies have different rules, exclusions, waiting periods, and limits.

 When insurance companies talk about premiums, this refers to the cost you pay to keep your coverage active.
 Most companies give you the option of paying monthly or annually.
 According to NAPHIA (North American Pet Health Insurance Association), the average monthly premium for an accident and illness insurance policy in the U.S. in 2021 was $48.66 for dogs.
-This expense is much more manageable for the average family than being faced with a huge, unexpected bill.
+Of course, this varies for every dog and situation, including yours, so be sure to get multiple quotes from top-rated companies.
+This expense often works outs to me much more manageable for the average family than being faced with a huge, unexpected bill.